btzy/lieuzhenghong.com/explorations/pair_work/pair_work.md

 This is me whenever I'm faced with "weed-clearing" work like setting up builds or debugging `import` incompatibilities.
-The problem is that the tedious parts of the project still need to be done, and you ruin your productivity by letting it block you.
+The problem is that the tedious parts of the project still need to be done, and the more you put it off the more you ruin your productivity.
-It's much less painful to do it together with your collaborators.
+Tedious work is much less so when done together with your collaborator.

 Working together also helps
 when you don't have a clue about how to tackle a particular problem.
 For instance, I was stuck on a pretty nasty bug when building the board game engine, which blocked me for days as I would dread even _trying_ to solve the problem after banging my head against it fruitlessly for so long.

-Talking through it with someone else helps a lot;
+Talking through a bug with someone else helps a lot;
-talking through it with someone else _also involved in the project_ helps immensely.
+talking through a bug with someone else _also involved in the project_ helps immensely.
 And obviously two minds are better than one;
 any problem that appeared insurmountable alone always seems to fall quite quickly.

-It also surfaces incorrect assumptions.
+Pair work also surfaces incorrect assumptions.
 Most (if not all) misunderstandings arise because one person has a faulty assumption/ mental model.
 Through the process of argument and discussion that naturally occurs in pair work,